shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 ### Deep Dive into Geo Spatial Data

 - this is also called a "proximity service / search" - find close by restaurants, gas stations, etc
-- solution 1 (naive) - the places table would have the place id, and a column for storing the latitude and longitude each
+- solution 1 (naive) - the places table would have the place id, and a column for the latitude and longitude
-- assume we want to query the places nearby to a specific location. say the location is m, n. we look for all places within a radius r, using m-r,n-r to m+r,n+r. this means we index the places table on the latitude and longitude columns
+- assume we want to query the places nearby to a specific location. say the location is m, n. we look for all places within a radius r, using m-r,n-r to m+r,n+r
+- this means we index the places table on the latitude and longitude columns
   ```
   select *
   from business